56 Companies That Pay College Tuition

 Verifi

-The payment protection and management firm has a tuition reimbursement plan of up to $5,250 per year.
+The payment protection and management firm offers a tuition reimbursement plan of up to $5,250 per year.

 Verizon